 ¼ tsp rubbed sage

-2 cups zucchini, thinly sliced into half moons
+2 cups thinly sliced zucchini cut into half moons

 ¼-½ tsp whole fennel seeds